pete911/kubectl-image/README.md

 # kubectl-image
 List container images running in kubernetes cluster.
-This tool makes it easy to see what images are running in kubernetes cluster.
+This tool makes it easy to see what images are running in the kubernetes cluster.
 Similar thing can be achieved by:

 ```